m3data/collective-futurecrafting/_craft/provocation.md

     content="
     <h2>Enter Thrutopia</h2>
     <p>But what if there's a third story?
 Not over or under our challenges, but through them?
 A story where we're not victims or saviors, but <strong>crafters</strong> of our own shared future on this beautiful planet we call home?</p>
     <p>Thrutopia is a story of active hope, not because everything will be okay, but because we have the power to make it so.
-It's a story of courage, not because we know what's coming, but because we're willing to face it together.</p><p>Think of it like crafting a meal from what's in your garden.
-You work with what you have, learn from what works, and share the bounty with others.
-It's not about perfection—it's about presence, community, creativity and care.</p>"
+It's a story of courage, not because we know what's coming, but because we're willing to face it together.</p><p>It's not about perfection—it's about presence, community, creativity and care.</p>"
     accordion_content="<p>Thrutopia isn't about perfect solutions or total collapse.
 It's about:</p>
     <ul>
       <li>Embracing the messiness of life and learning to navigate it with grace and courage.</li>